One of the top questions we receive from first-time users of our database is “Where do you get your data?”

 Party affiliation for active candidates and officeholders is provided by Ballotpedia.

-Want more from Texas?
-This data explanation is part of our Texas Political Profile, where you can explore more of the regulatory details governing money in the Lone Star State.
-You can also see how we find and report information on Texas lobbying here.
-Be sure to check back for updated government information as newly elected candidates officially take office.
+Want more from Florida?
+This data explanation is part of our Florida Political Profile, where you can explore more of the regulatory details governing money in the Sunshine State.
+Be sure to check back for updated information throughout the election cycle, or subscribe to get the latest updates delivered straight to your inbox.